 Online betting and advertising opened up the free bets and bonuses sector.
 The UK gambling market has traditionally been dominated by a small number of operators who offered telephone debit betting and cash betting in shops.
 Some leading internet bookmakers do not have a presence on the high street so can focus on offering a good online service.
 Regulations have been relaxed so operators from different parts of the world have entered the industry.

 Bookmakers were leading players in the growth of using affiliates to attract visitors to their sites and sign up new customers.
-Part of an affiliates content revolved around promoting a bookmaker and their free bets and bonuses.
+Part of an affiliates’ content revolved around promoting a bookmaker and their free bets and bonuses.
 Key factors in opening an online account include betting margins, the quality of the website and brand awareness but over time the quality of the bonuses has become the most important.
 Customers are generally fickle and will take advantage of a free bet and move on.
 Bookmakers had to become more creative and generous with their free bets.

 More live TV helped to foster bonuses as the major companies used national advertising to put across their message that a new customer will receive a free bet.
-Mobile technology has improved and that has been another a driving force behind the introduction of so many new account offers.
+Mobile technology has improved and that has been another driving force behind the introduction of so many new account offers.
 An audience more in tune with gambling since the launch of the National Lottery are good targets for sports betting bonuses.

-In the bookmaking industry one of the major methods of attracting new customers and keep existing ones is to offer what appears to be something for free.
+In the bookmaking industry one of the major methods of attracting new customers and keeping existing ones is to offer what appears to be something for free.
 Most bonuses are generous but in some cases the restrictive turnover requirements negate all the benefits.
 New customers really must read the small print before making a deposit and betting the required turnover.
 In some cases a ridiculous amount of betting must be done in a short space of time.

 All the leading firms offer something to new account holders and now it’s almost to become expected.
 Operators that don’t offer a welcome bonus are now the exception and all must do it to keep up wither rest of the sector.
 The genuine bonuses that are realistic will continue to appear and the poor ones will be identified on review sites.
 Bad reputations can soon be picked through social media and blogs and forums.
 Offering poor value in a bonus will be exposed relatively quickly and do damage to a company and their appeal.